Please note that this project provides support ONLY for OLIVER men who have Y results.

 Please fee free to email me (firstname.lastname@example.org) about your Y DNA

 results and to provide additional genealogical data.
 I am a descendant of Augustus Oliver, shown in the Bright Yellow Group, through one of his daugters.
-A male "cousin" was kind enough to supply the Y DNA to help my relatives confirm our genealogy to Augustus.
+A late male "cousin" was kind enough to supply the Y DNA to help my relatives confirm our genealogy to Augustus.
 We have been able go back a couple more generations through the cooperation of matches in this project, for which we are very grateful.
 I hope that you can have as much luck as we have had!
-Sheila Schmutz ______ Text last updated October 19, 2014.
+Sheila Schmutz ______ Text last updated August 1, 2015.
 Y data are automatically updated by FTDNA as soon as markers are completed.